New Poems

 Held upon a string,

-And there’s a lonely girl out there
+And someplace there’s a lonely girl

 Who sighs and dreams of spring.